We need next generation, reliable and robust communication

 This WP demonstrates state-of-the-art communication and positioning technology, for use in a mining environment.
 A versatile, integrated, and highly adaptable network will support communication needs and a variety of techniques will support positioning needs, for all use cases and applications throughout the demonstration mine.
 Use cases that the communication and positioning should support include real-time people interactions, safety, collection and transmission of sensor and process data, process control, remote operation of machines/vehicles/robots, monitoring, collecting position/location data, other Internet of Things (IoT) machine-type communication, etc.

-Senior Researcher Radio networks, Ericsson
+Master Researcher Radio networks, Ericsson

 Working together in projects like SIMS, with representatives from all parts of the mining eco-system and from leading